Reasonable Cost Contribution

 Part 1: The connection from individual premises to a water main or sewer.

-Part 2: The water mains and sewers that connect developments e.g. a street of houses to trunk mains and trunk sewers and some sustainable urban drainage systems (SUDS).
+Part 2: The water mains and sewers that are site specific and connect developments e.g. a street of houses to trunk mains and trunk sewers and some sustainable urban drainage systems (SUDS).

 Advising the RCC agreement for your development site

-For further RCC process and policy details see section 7 (pages 20-23) of our Customer Guide
+For further reasonable cost contribution process and policy details see Section 5 (pages 25-27) of our Developer Guide.